 Using the Connection.prepare()

-method, this method returns several methods of Statement
+method, this method returns a Statement

 such as query_map